nile1/UnitedByHCL/ReadME.md

 It is known that Wi-Fi signals diffuse in space and have greater coverage on the other hand, RFID and Bluetooth only work in a very small limited range.
 Due to requirement of significant infrastructural changes and dedicated sensors, these systems incur a heavy cost of deployment.
 The associated cost makes it feasible only to deploy a minimum number of such sensors in the premise, resulting errors in positioning.
 Lastly, the Infrared based positioning systems suffer from limitations such as low data rate and strict directionality, which are decisive for the performance of an indoor positioning system.

-Our prototype concocts the best of above stated methods along with technologies such as NFC and On-Device Pedometer (Accelerometer + Gyroscope) to improve performance and quality of the resulting navigation system.
+Our prototype concocts the best of above stated methods along with technologies such as NFC and On-Device Pedometer (Accelerometer + Gyroscope) to improve performance and quality of the resulting navigation system.💁🏻‍♂️

 It is based on ‘Fingerprinting’ approach of localisation to locate the user in space utilising a nearest neighbour in signal space.
 Localization systems that use a nearest neighbour in signal space approach require collection of data points throughout the room or building they will be deployed in.
 To predict a position, a new set of attributes constituting a new data point is compared with every point in the classified dataset.
 Depending on the implementation of the k-Nearest Neighbour algorithm, the coordinates of the closest point are used as the coordinates for the new point or an average of k closest points can be used with different weights.
 These instance-based machine learning approaches can achieve accuracies up to 2 meters on average, but current research is limited in that and only one or few algorithms are considered and even they don’t take into account many of the sensors available in most modern mobile devices.
 Further, these algorithms are limited by the size of the dataset.
 A very large dataset will require a substantial amount of time to predict a position, hindering real-world deployment.

 we have examined a large number of machine learning algorithms for indoor localization based on the sensors readily available in smartphones.
-We have found algorithms giving an accuracy up to 0.76 meters on average in a real- world environment without the need for dedicated hardware or changes to infrastructure, outperforming algorithms considered in previous research.
+We have found algorithms giving an accuracy up to 0.76 meters on average in a real- world environment without the need for dedicated hardware or changes to infrastructure, outperforming algorithms considered in previous research.🕺🏽🕺🏽🕺🏽

 In the next section, we discuss the operation of our prototype model.